| Working for equalityEngaging with women

 equitable ways that do not put women’s economic independence,

 security, health, safety and well-being at risk.
+Women still face many barriers:

-- women are still paid less than men, do more part-time work, and hold
+women still do most home-based and unpaid work women are still paid less than men, do more part-time work, and hold

-- it is hard for many women to get access to the resources and health
+fewer top jobs it is hard for many women to get access to the resources and health

-too little account is taken of the needs of the diverse groups of
+livestoo little account is taken of the needs of the diverse groups of

 women such as Māori women, Pacific women, women with disabilities,